awsdocs/iam-user-guide/doc_source/id_roles_create_for-idp_oidc.md

      }
    ```

-## Creating a Role for Web Identity or OIDC<a name="idp_oidc_Create"></a>
+## Creating a role for web identity or OIDC<a name="idp_oidc_Create"></a>

 After you complete the prerequisites, you can create the role in IAM\.
 The following procedure describes how to create the role for web identity/OIDC federation in the AWS Management Console\.
-To create a role from the AWS CLI or AWS API, see the procedures at [Creating a Role for a Third\-Party Identity Provider \(Federation\)](id_roles_create_for-idp.md)\.
+To create a role from the AWS CLI or AWS API, see the procedures at [Creating a role for a third\-party Identity Provider \(federation\)](id_roles_create_for-idp.md)\.

 **Important**
 If you are using Amazon Cognito, you should use the Amazon Cognito console to set up the roles\.
 Otherwise, use the IAM console to create a role for web identity federation\.